Lhasa Apso Weight & Growth Chart

 Is My Lhasa Apso Overweight?

-To determine if your Lhasa Apso is at a healthy weight:
+To determine if your Lhasa Apso is at a healthy weight (12–18 lbs target):

+Their long, straight, dense, and heavy coat can mask weight gain, so hands-on assessment is essential.
 If your Lhasa Apso is overweight, work with your veterinarian to develop a safe weight loss plan.
-Even a 10% reduction in body weight can significantly improve health outcomes.
+Even a 10% reduction can reduce the risk of Patellar Luxation and other conditions.

 Feeding Recommendation